antiamoeba/fishoak/_fish/trout.md

 Honestly a cheap setup from Walmart or Big 5 will probably work just as well. <a href="https://amzn.to/3cV7Xno">This cheap setup from Amazon</a>, which I haven't used, also seems like it would work well.
 If you buy a combo with pre-spooled line, I'd probably replace the line if possible - the pre-spooled line is usually pretty low quality and will cause you a lot of pain in the future.

+One thing to remember, once you've rigged up all of your line, is to make sure the drag is set appropriately on the reel.
+Here in the Bay Area, we are blessed by plants with Lassen trout at quite a few local lakes --- these fish can be larger than 5 lbs so they put up a hefty fight.
+From experience, I've lost lots of trout since my drag was set too tight, and my line snapped when the fish pulled too hard.
+Before fishing, double check that when you pull on your line by hand, your drag releases line with a hard enough tug.

 ### Fishing with Bait

 Fishing with bait is perhaps the most common technique that Bay Area fishermen use to catch trout.
-The general strategy is a <b>sliding-sinker rig</b> - in short, a free sliding ~1/4 ounce egg sinker, a bead, a small swivel, and a 12-36 inch leader of about 2-4 lb line (you can buy <a href="https://amzn.to/3oCABvq">pretied versions online</a>, but you'll save money tying them yourself).
+The general strategy is a <b>sliding-sinker rig</b> - in short, a free sliding ~1/4 ounce <a href="https://amzn.to/4gvMcIH">sliding sinker</a>, a <a href="https://amzn.to/4gXMrMx">bead</a> to protect your knot, a small <a href="https://amzn.to/4fEBRc0">swivel</a>, and a 12-36 inch leader of about <a href="https://amzn.to/4iM4tmq">2-4 lb line</a>.
 Here's an image of what it should look like:

 ![Sliding sinker rig](https://norrik.com/wp-content/uploads/2022/01/slip-sinker-rig.jpg)

 The general idea is that with a bit of slack in your line, a trout that bites your bait feels no resistance as it pulls line through the sinker.
 As a result, the trout will be a lot more likely to properly eat the bait and give you a good set.

-One thing to note that most of the baits you'd want to fish on such a rig need to float --- I've found that the difference in success rate can be very dramatic between a floating vs sinking bait.
-So double check that your bait and hook float before you cast.
+Now, the number one rule of bait fishing for trout --- make sure your bait floats with the hook in it!
+To my knowledge, trout don't typically feed off the bottom, so having your bait float over your sinker makes sure it is in the strike zone for roaming trout.
+As a result, downsize your hook if you find that your rig is sinking --- I typically use anywhere from size 8-10 mosquito hooks or size 16-18 treble hooks.

+My general technique for fishing this style of sliding sinker rig is to cast out and leave some slack in the line, and sit back for ~15 mins.
+As you wait, watch your line closely.
+If you see it getting tight and moving out into the water, odds are you have a fish on --- reel in the slack, and set the hook when you feel the fish!
+If nothing bites, reel in and recast --- by recasting often, you make sure that your bait is never sitting in a clump of weeds or some other place inaccessible to the trout for long.

+Instead of leaving the line slack, many fishermen reel up the line tight, and add a bell or bobber to the rod to indicate any bites.
+I personally don't think this is a great strategy, if your goal is to catch trout --- I have found that trout will sometimes let go if they feel any resistance when biting the bait.
+However, my slack line strategy often results in gut hooked fish, so use a tight line if you're planning on releasing any fish.

+My other hypothesis about the slack line is that when it billows out with the wind, it adds some action to the bait at the bottom as the line repeatedly tightens and releases with the breeze.
+I haven't really explicitly tested this theory though.

-My baits of choice:
+Now, to my baits of choice:

 <div class="gear">
     <div class="gearimg">